jaspervdj/hakyll/examples/hakyll/tutorials/part07.markdown

 The benefit of this is simply prettier URL's.
 That is, if you consider `example.com/about` prettier than `example.com/about.html`.

-## The gist of it

-- Auto-compilation is handy, but a rebuild is recommended before deploying your site.
-- You can enable pretty URL's in Hakyll.
-It is, however, not the default.

 ## Default values

 At some point, you might want to use a number of global key-value pairs, for